-- 5.2.5 One additional increment will be granted on initial placement to those who pocess a Teaching Certificate or Provincial Instructor's Diploma. - 5.2.6 One increment for each full year of teaching, librarianship, counseling, coordinating, or related work experience in a college, technical institution, vocational school or university where the work is related to the duties to be performed for the College by the employee.
-50% or more of a year will be considered a full year in the rounding off of the total.
-A full year as defined by the institutions of previous employment shall be acknowledged. - 5.2.7 One increment for each two years of related work experience in an educational institute other than a post-secondary educational institution, for experience obtained after the award of an initial degree or diploma.
-50% or more of a year will be considered a full year in the rounding off of the total.
-A full year as defined by the institutions of previous employment shall be acknowledged. - 5.2.8 One increment for a professional diploma related to the employee's duties at the College, except that no increment will be given for a diploma where the employee is also entitled to increments for a Master's or Doctoral Degree. - 5.2.9 One increment for each two years of related work experience at a workplace not covered by any of the above work situations and related to the duties to be performed for the College by the employee, for experience obtained after the award of an initial degree or diploma.
-50% or more of a year will be considered a full year in the rounding off of the total. - 5.2.10 No employee shall be initially placed at a step higher than Step 5, (effective April 1, 2000, than Step 4).
-An exception to the cap will be made when hiring a person from a position in a college, technical institution, vocational school, university, or educational institute other than post-secondary and the person was receiving a salary in excess of Step 5, (effective April 1, 2000, of Step 4).
+- 5.2.7 One (1) increment for each two (2) years of related work experience in an educational institute other than a post-secondary educational institution, for experience obtained after the award of an initial degree or diploma.
+Fifty percent (50%) or more of a year will be considered a full year in the rounding off of the total.
+A full year as defined by the institutions of previous employment shall be acknowledged. - 5.2.8 One (1) increment for a professional diploma related to the employee's duties at the College, except that no such increment will be given for a diploma where the employee is also entitled to increments for a Master's or Doctoral Degree. - 5.2.9 One (1) increment for each two (2) years of related work experience at a workplace not covered by any of the above work situations and related to the duties to be performed for the College by the employee, for experience obtained after the award of an initial degree or diploma.
+Fifty percent (50%) or more of a year will be considered a full year in the rounding off of the total.